License GuideSOC 33-9032

 Read more

-You'll take a security guard licensing exam split into two parts.
-The first covers national content that applies everywhere.
-The second tests your knowledge of your specific state's laws and regulations.
-Most states contract with testing companies like PSI, Pearson VUE, or Prometric to administer the exam.
-You schedule your test through their platforms and take it at their testing centers.
-Both sections count toward your final score.
-Pass requirements vary by state, but typically you need 70% or higher to pass.
+You'll face a two-part security guard licensing exam.
+The first section covers national content that applies everywhere.
+The second tests your knowledge of your state's specific laws and regulations.
+Most states contract with testing companies like PSI, Pearson VUE, or Prometric to administer exams.
+You take both parts on the same day at authorized testing centers.
+Each section has its own passing score, so you need to meet the minimum on both to get licensed.
+Check your state's requirements for the exact number of questions and time limits.

 Renewal